School of Nursing

 JoelBishop2

-"We started the center in 1972 with no equipment, no learning guides, only a belief that all students have different learning peaks," Joel said.
-An instructor in the school of nursing at the time, she visited schools of nursing in Arizona, Michigan, and Wisconsin to study established centers.
+The Nursing Skills and Technology Center (NSTC), originally named the Multimedia Center, was established in 1972 by Joél Bishop at the Louisiana State University Health Sciences Center (LSUHSC) School of Nursing.
+"We started the center in 1972 with no equipment, no learning guides, only a belief that all students have different learning peaks," Bishop said.
+While an instructor in the School of Nursing, she visited schools of nursing in Arizona, Michigan, and Wisconsin to study established centers.

-Today, the NSTC, located on the fifth and second floor of the Nursing and Allied Health Professional Building on Gravier Street, encompasses a variety of sophisticated learning aids.
-High-fidelity sim labs and a 15-bed hospital lab allow students to set their own learning pace.
+In the 2020s, ILH underwent renovations and opened in the summer of 2023 as the Center for Advanced Learning and Simulation (CALS).
+Today, the NSTC is located on the second floor of CALS and encompasses a variety of sophisticated learning aids.
+High-fidelity simulation rooms and a 20-bed hospital lab allow students to set their own learning pace.
 The members of the faculty and staff are always present if help is needed.

-"We stated the center with one basic skill at one level," Joel said.
+"We started the center with one basic skill at one level," Bishop said.
 "Today the center helps students at the associate, baccalaureate and masters levels.
 It is so rewarding to see how the center has grown and continues to grow."